MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/New-MgServicePrincipal.md

 ### -KeyCredentials
 The collection of key credentials associated with the service principal.
 Not nullable.
+Supports $filter (eq, not, ge, le).
-To construct, see NOTES section for KEYCREDENTIALS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for KEYCREDENTIALS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphKeyCredential[]